Russia widens attack on Ukraine's cities, striking western airfields and Dnipro - KVIA

 The airport at Lutsk, some 70 miles from the Polish border, was reported to have suffered substantial damage in the attacks.
 The governor of Volyn region said four missiles had been fired from a Russian bomber and that two people were killed.

-Plumes of smoke also rose from the military airfield at Ivano-Frankivsk, about 150 miles south of Lutsk.
+Plumes of smoke also rose from the military airfield at Ivano-Frankivsk, about 240 kilometers (150 miles) south of Lutsk.
 It was previously struck by missiles on the first day of the conflict.

 “On the morning of March 11, high-precision long-range weapons attacked Ukraine’s military infrastructure.
 The military airfields in Lutsk and Ivano-Frankovsk were put out of action,” the Russian Defense Ministry said Friday.